 Q. Is smoking allowed in any of the cabins?

-A. Sorry, there is no smoking allowed in any of our cabins.
+A. Sorry, there is no smoking allowed in our cabin.
 Smoking is permitted on the covered porch and ashtrays are provided there for your convenience.

 Q. Is there a phone in the cabin?

-A. There are phones in all of our cabins and you are allowed unlimited local and incoming calls.
+A. Yes, there is a phone in our cabin and you are allowed unlimited local and incoming calls.
 You will need a credit or calling card should you wish to make any long distance calls.

 Q. What do I do with my garbage?